effector/effector/website/client/blog/2020-10-22-Effector-beginner-guide.md

 We have managed to touch upon how to process data within one regular unit.
 What about when there are more than one unit?

 That's where the most interesting part starts - declarative connection of the units!
-The first simplest operator is forward.
+The first simplest operator is [forward](https://effector.dev/docs/api/effector/forward).
 Its api is quite clear: fields from and to, receiving any regular unit.
 Its execution means that the to field is explicitly subscribed to a trigger (change of value in the store or event call) of the field from and will be triggered respectively afterwards.

 ## Dataflow.
 Filtering

 We have data processing, as well as simple unit connection.
 What if units do not want to connect without following some rules?
-Here comes to the guard.
+Here comes to the [guard](https://effector.dev/docs/api/effector/guard).
 An operator with three fields: source, filter, target.

 Source is a regular unit that initiates communication.

 Filter is the rule in their communication.
-It either accepts a predicate function that checks the data coming from the source is truthly.
+It either accepts a predicate function that checks the data coming from the source is truthy.
 In addition to the predicate function can take a Boolean store.

-Target is a regular unit that receives data from the source as soon as the filter returns truthly values.
+Target is a regular unit that receives data from the source as soon as the filter returns truthy values.

-But what if the filtering is not enough and you need not only filter but transform payload in some way in case of truthly?
+But what if the filtering is not enough and you need not only filter but transform payload in some way in case of truthy?
 The event.filterMap will help you here.

 Okay, this is all cool, but you're looking at 1-to-1 unit links, but what if one event needs to connect to many events with different conditions depending on the recipient?